Green for Danger (film): Production

-It was based on a novel by Christianna Brand.
+The film was based on a novel by Christianna Brand.
 She was married to a surgeon who was assigned to a military hospital.
-She went along to watch an operation and the anaesthetist told her how to commit a murder.
+She went along to watch an operation, and the anaesthetist told her how to commit murder.
 She thought of turning this into a thriller but could not think of a motive until a drunk man told her of an experience in a bomb shelter.
-She wrote the book which was published in 1941.
+She wrote the book, which was published in 1941.
 The New York Times called it "extremely involved."

 Sidney Gilliat said he bought a copy of the novel at Victoria Station to read on a train.
-He said he was not attracted by the detective or the hospital setting but "what appealed to me was the anesthetics - the rhythmic ritual, from wheeling the patient out to putting him out and keeping him out (in this case, permanently), with all those crosscutting opportunities offered by flowmeters, hissing gas, cylinders, palpitating rubber bags, and all the other trappings, in the middle of the Blitz, too."
+Though not attracted by the detective or the hospital setting, he said, "what appealed to me was the anaesthetics - the rhythmic ritual, from wheeling the patient out to putting him out and keeping him out (in this case, permanently), with all those crosscutting opportunities offered by flowmeters, hissing gas, cylinders, palpitating rubber bags, and all the other trappings, in the middle of the Blitz, too."

-In December 1945 the film was announced as a project for Individual Pictures, the company of Gilliat and Frank Launder.
-In January 1946 it was announced Robert Morley would star.
-Morley was eventually replaced by Alistair Sim.
+In December 1945, the film was announced as a project for Individual Pictures, the company of Gilliat and Frank Launder.
+In January 1946, it was announced that Robert Morley would star.
+Morley was eventually replaced by Alastair Sim.

-It was the first movie to be made at Pinewood Studios.
-Pinewood was to be the basis for three companies: Individual, Cineguild and the Archers.
+It was the first movie to be made at Pinewood Studios when it reopened after World War II.
+Pinewood was to be the basis for three companies: Individual, Cineguild, and the Archers.